busser/tfautomv/docs/design.md

 }
 ```

-We want `tfautomv` to use the differences between the resources know attributes
+We want `tfautomv` to use the differences between the resources known attributes
 to match resources 1 to 1.

 Using differences between resource attributes has limitations.
 For example, if